Lion(fish) and Tiger(sharks), Oh My!

 For some unknown reason, the Stellar sea lions are in severe decline – 80% in Alaska in the last 30 years.
 Of course this is being studied from all angles but we made sure to let Damian know that his kids may never be so lucky as to get yelped at by one of these massive mammals.

-Slightly disappointed (thankfully, Damian can’t read that he was missing turtles.
+In 2007, we were slightly disappointed (thankfully, Damian can’t read that he was missing turtles.
 The boy likes turtles.
 Not as much as this boy, but still…) we headed under cover just as it started raining slightly harder.
 There is a cool cownose ray petting tank, that can’t be missed.

 “Some say they have a nose like a cow, but these cownose rays are actually related to the shark family, with cartilage and a small, shark-like dorsal fin.
 They are active and inquisitive, preferring to swim near the top of the tank, unlike other species of rays that rest on the bottom.”
 Oh brochure, you’re so “brochure-y.”